dczmer/dave-nvim-flake/README.md

 # TODO:
-- [ ] setup snippets (copy/link dir, set coc options, test)
-- [ ] setup/combine with vim-snippets
-- [ ] use latest stable instead of dev (or optionally dev)
+- [ ] use latest stable build instead of dev (or optionally dev)
 - [ ] manage/merge coc config ~/.config/coc with this flake
-- [ ] setup python flavor (runtime deps and additional plugins)
+- [ ] setup python flavor (optional runtime deps and additional plugins)
-- [ ] look at neovim package options...
-- [ ] test all of these commands with python+pyright, then disable them from the base configuration
+- [ ] build a module to pull together all of the custom plugins into one attr list, then splice those into pkgs overlay (instead of importing each file)